NIUaard/ImageTool/README.md

-# BDplotter
+# ImageTool
 A set of function to load , manipulate and analyze beam-image files.
 To run the
-example:
+examples:

+## python tightspot060115.py
-python tightspot060115.py   demonstrate loding of an image (taken from FAST) and the dsply of a calibrated picture (with scale representing real space)
+demonstrates loding of an image (taken from FAST) and the dsply of a calibrated picture (with scale representing real space)

+## python  testprofilefit.py
-python  testprofilefit.py compute projections of an image and fit with Gaussian distributions
+computes projections of an image and fit with Gaussian distributions

+## python test_AWA.py
-python test_AWA.py take an image and display it (this is a virtual cathode image)
+takes an image produced by AWA matlab acquisition system and displays it (this is a virtual cathode image)

 TODO:
 - implement mouse-based croping
 - add desinterlacing function for AWA old camera